-The most commonly reported reason for a stop was, in descending order, Traffic Violations 80.6% (37,372), followed by Reasonable Suspicion 8.4% (3,886), Consensual Encounter with Search 5.7% (2,663), and Parole/Probation/PCRS 3.8% (1,757).
+In descending order, the most commonly reported reason for a stop was: Traffic Violations 81.1% (37,372), followed by Reasonable Suspicion 8.3% (3,886), Consensual Encounter with Search 5.7% (2,663), and Parole/Probation/Post Release Community Supervision (PRCS) 2.9% (1,757).
+Overall, the percentage of reported reason for stops were similar between 2021 and 2022.

-People were much more likely to be stopped for a Traffic Violation across all perceived race groups.
+Across all perceived race groups, Traffic Violations were the most commonly reported reason for a stop.
 Deputies can only select one "reason for stop" metric; however, per RIPA requirements, deputies can select multiple races for each person stopped.6